6 Ways to Make a Driftwood Candle Holder

 A driftwood candle holder mounted on your wall looks artistic in every possible way.
 Assemble some pieces of driftwood in your desired patterns and use as a candle holder.

 Driftwood pieces vertically aligned and tied with ropes make a good candle holder.
 Seal the deal with a decorative star fish for achieving a perfect nautical appearance.

-Two asymmetrical pieces of driftwoods, beautifully arranged together need a few holes to keep some candles.
+A asymmetric long piece of driftwood, beautifully set up with a few holes to keep some candles.
 Place this at your portico, on a small table, and light up the candles at night.

 A single piece of driftwood, holding some votive candles one after another, makes you interior rich with an aesthetic touch.
 Use a driller to make even holes for those candles.

 This log candle holder can be placed on your dinner table when you are planning for a candlelight dinner.
 Dim your electric light or switch them off, and enjoy the night.

 Three tea lights beautifully kept inside some holes of a driftwood piece together make a centerpiece for a coffee table.

 You must have realized that making these candle holders is not at all a time-consuming affair as drilling is the only thing you need to do.
 Of course, coloring the driftwood is always an option, and gray, white and beige are the shades people prefer to use.